Housing

 Oxfordshire Homeless Movement (OHM)

 Oxfordshire Homeless Movement is a partnership of the many organisations helping those who are homeless in Oxfordshire.
 We all work to ensure that nobody should have to sleep rough on our streets.
 If you think of these organisations as a community, then think of us as the Community Centre!
 We bring greater visibility to all of the county’s work in this area, signposting volunteers, supporters and those experiencing homelessness to the actions and services they’re looking for.
-OHM's project work fills the critical gaps in services that others can’t, and always working in partnership means that we have the best [...]
+OHM’s flagship project supports people experiencing homelessness who have no recourse to public funds (NRPF), meaning they have lost or don’t have access [...]

 3 August 2023|